brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS~~, and Windows "Universal" (8.1)~~ with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

+This version includes memory improvements for Android and iOS.

 This version is available under GPL v3 (http://www.gnu.org/licenses/gpl.txt) or commercial license.
 Contact for commercial license: info@litehelpers.net

 NOTE (TBD): no Circle CI or Travis CI working in this version branch.